bscotch/tools/packages/informer/README.md

 - Create a Change class that can parse data from Inquirer or a changes file
 - Create an Informer class that can serve up the prompts, create/update files, and create commits.

-## Terms & Concepts

-- **Git commit message**: A summary attached to a git commit, describing what was changed since the prior commit.
-- **Changelog**: A detailed list of changes made to a project.
-Informer uses "changelog" more or less synonymously with "git history".
-The target audience of a changelog consists of project maintainers.
-- **Release notes**: A summary of all changes made to a project since a prior release, written for a particular target audience.
-- **Branch-Applicable Version**: A semver string satisfying branch-specific rules.
-For example, a `develop` branch might specify that only semver strings matching the pattern `^(\d+)(\.\d+){2}-rc\.0$` are applicable.
-- **Package**: A project within a git repository that is versioned and needs changelogs/release notes.
-- **Monorepo**: A git repository that contains multiple packages, each with its own distinct version, release, and changelog management.
-- **Bump**: The act of incrementing a semver version string.
-As a prompt, a request for *which* part of the string should be versioned.

 ## Prior Art